Sommerregen/grav-plugin-smileys/README.md

 After that set the `built_in_css` option of the `Smileys` plugin to `false`.
 That's it.

 You can now edit, override and tweak it however you prefer.
-The smiley images in are automatically given a CSS class of `smileys` when they are displayed in on a page.
-You can use this class to style your smileys differently from other images.
+Smiley images provide the CSS class `smileys` to style your smileys differently from other images.

 ## Contributing